DannyActive/CLIM-680-Report/index.md

 Williams, A. P., Funk, C., Michaelsen, J., Rauscher, S. A., Robertson, I., Wils, T. H., ... & Loader, N. J. (2012).
 Recent summer precipitation trends in the Greater Horn of Africa and the emerging role of Indian Ocean sea surface temperature.
 Climate dynamics, 39, 2307-2328.

-van Rooy, C. A. (1965).
+Van Rooy, C. A. (1965).
 Studies in classical satire and related literary theory.
 Brill Archive.